shefali-1896/codealpha_tasks/README.md

 - Python
 - Random Module

-Thank you for visiting my repository!# codealpha_tasks
+Thank you for visiting my repository!#